 Bison in Hayden Valley

-The Hayden Valley is one of the best places at Yellowstone to spot bison.
+The Hayden Valley is one of the best places in the park to get bison in your Yellowstone photos.
 These iconic animals, which can weigh up to 2,000 pounds, are often spotted grazing along the Yellowstone River.

 See it: Drive Grand Loop Road between Lake Village and Canyon Village to cross the expansive valley.